mlange-42/yarner/guide/src/links-and-transclusions.md

 The file @[linked.md](linked.md) is also part of this project.
 ```

 The prefix is stripped from documentation output.
-The above content would be modified to
+The above content is modified to

 ```markdown
 The file [linked.md](linked.md) is also part of this project.